paulmanning/AIGen_TNS_Web/README.md

 A sophisticated web-based naval tactical simulation system built with Next.js and TypeScript.
 This application provides real-time visualization and management of naval simulations with an emphasis on vessel movement and tactical scenarios.

+For detailed technical specifications and UI requirements, see [specification.md](specification.md).

 ## Features

 ### Core Functionality